 Separation anxiety is often compounded by a parent’s anxiety, which exacerbates the child’s anxiety; the result is a vicious circle that can be interrupted only by sensitive and appropriate treatment of parent and child simultaneously.

 Treatment of separation anxiety disorder is with behavioral therapy that systematically enforces regular separations.
 The goodbye scenes should be kept as brief as possible, and the attachment figure should be coached to react to protestations matter-of-factly.
 Assisting children in forming an attachment to one of the adults in the preschool or school may be helpful.

-In extreme cases, children may benefit from an anxiolytic such as an SSRI (see Table: Drugs for Long-Term Treatment of Anxiety and Related Disorders).
-However, separation anxiety disorder often affects children as young as 3 yr, and experience with these drugs in the very young is limited.
+In extreme cases, children may benefit from an anxiolytic such as a selective serotonin reuptake inhibitor (SSRI—see table Drugs for Long-Term Treatment of Anxiety and Related Disorders).
+However, separation anxiety disorder often affects children as young as 3 years, and experience with these drugs in the very young is limited.

 Successfully treated children are prone to relapses after holidays and breaks from school.
 Because of these relapses, parents are often advised to plan regular separations during these periods to help the child remain accustomed to being away from the parents.